About the Society

 Director, John Creighton

 John Creighton was born in New Orleans, Louisiana.
 Growing up, he loved to explore the surrounding swamps with their alligators, snakes, deer, squirrels, and beautiful birds.
 After completing degrees in history and sociology and a diploma in education, he decided to become a teacher while continuing to serve in the Army Reserve.
 After serving in the army, love brought him to Australia.
 A few decades later, having settled in the Southern Highlands, he decided to devote his life to caring for the region’s bare-nosed wombats (Vombatus ursinus).
 He soon discovered significant challenges for releasing rehabilitated wombats safely and, after attending a Wombat Protection Society conference in 2015, learned that mange was a huge problem.
 John found that the major animal welfare groups did not want to deal with mange because it was seen as too hard, and the medicine was expensive.
 He decided this was a battle that had to be fought, so he established Wombat Care Bundanoon in 2015 and focused on treating mange.
 In 2019, John received the Australian Wildlife Society’s prestigious Wildlife Rehabilitation Award for his wombat rehabilitation work.
-John joined the Society in March 2020 and became an interim Director in December 2022.
+John joined the Society in March 2020 and became a Director in December 2022.

-National Office Manager | Editor, Megan Fabian
+Office Manager | Emma Bray

 Clerical Assistant, Kelly Piper